jhonywalkeer/recipe-app/README.md

 ## 💻 Repository Summary

-Discover more than 1200 food recipes in your hands and cook them easily this is the purpose of this app
+Discover more than 1200 food recipes in your hands and cook them easily this is the purpose of this app.
+If you want to see the finished design, just [click here](./assets/readme/recipe-app-design-finish.png)

 ## 🛠 Technologies